NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 Comments and Evaluation of CEEQUAL_IDL_H00142885_Ahmed Heiba

-The research for this objective and my study on the CEEQUAL and LCA tools have both refined my knowledge and practical know-how of tools and models adopted by various companies to measure sustainability in buildings.
-This will further facilitate me when I would be evaluating construction projects in my career and making use of environment friendly best practices in the construction industry.
+The research for this objective and my study on the CEEQUAL and LCA tools have refined my knowledge and practical know-how of tools and models adopted by various companies to measure building sustainability.
+This will further facilitate me when I evaluate construction projects in my career and use environment-friendly best practices in the construction industry.

-I plan to further study various analytical tools and measurement models catering to built environment to further develop an in-depth understanding of this objective that will facilitate me in my career.
-Various LCA processing techniques currently being used by the practitioners requires extensive analyses in terms of its productivity and impact, and hence a detailed study is needed to understand the SOPs of LCA and related tools
+I plan to study various analytical tools and measurement models catering to the built environments to develop an in-depth understanding of this objective further to facilitate my career.
+Various LCA processing techniques that practitioners currently use require extensive analyses regarding their productivity and impact.
+Hence, a detailed study is needed to understand the SOPs of LCA and related tools.

-Building assessment tools are quickly developing in many regions and widely accepted as measurements tools for sustainability of buildings.
-The studies show that Design performance and sustainability ratings are reliant on the scheme used, for example an office building got a high rating score based on the Green Star scheme, but a low score based on BREEAM and it was unsuccessful based on its evaluation when certified with the LEED scheme (Roderick et al, 2012), it has been concluded that this wide difference is due to the three schemes having different energy assessment methods and performance criteria.
+Building assessment tools are quickly developing in many regions and are widely accepted as measurement tools for the sustainability of buildings.
+The studies show that Design performance and sustainability ratings are reliant on the scheme used; for example, an office building got a high rating score based on the Green Star scheme but a low score based on BREEAM, and it was unsuccessful based on its evaluation when certified with the LEED scheme (Roderick et al., 2012), it has been concluded that this wide difference is due to the three schemes having different energy assessment methods and performance criteria.

-Wallhagen et al, 2013 in their research had developed a similar study on the comparison of different schemes namely EcoEffect, LEED and Code for Sustainable Homes (CSH) on a new multi storey residential building.
-It has been observed that weighting plays a major role in the building assessment schemes, for instance, the LEED scheme is very much focused on reuse and recycling while EcoEffect focuses on hazardous substances (Wallhagen et al, 2013).
-However, the literature resources discuss a variety of issues on weights of different environmental aspects and there is no definitive agreement on the concept of green buildings.
+Wallhagen et al., 2013 developed a similar study comparing different schemes, namely EcoEffect, LEED and Code for Sustainable Homes (CSH), on a new multi-storey residential building.
+It has been observed that weighting plays a major role in building assessment schemes; for instance, the LEED scheme is very much focused on reuse and recycling, while EcoEffect focuses on hazardous substances (Wallhagen et al., 2013).
+However, the literature resources discuss various issues on the weights of different environmental aspects, and there is no definitive agreement on the concept of green buildings.

-Therefore, the evidence based on the literature reviewed suggest that although different assessment tools can produce different results for any particular case study, the objective of all such tools is to enhance the productivity and sustainability of the build environment.
-Hence, and particular tool can be used to undertake assess the building, following its particular sets of standards for rating and assessments.
+Therefore, the evidence based on the literature reviewed suggests that although different assessment tools can produce different results for any particular case study, the objective of all such tools is to enhance the productivity and sustainability of the built environment.
+Hence, a particular tool can be used to assess the building, following its particular sets of standards for rating and assessments.

 Ya Roderick, David McEwan, Craig Wheatley, Carlos Alonso, 2012, A comparative study of building energy performance assessment between LEED, BREEAM and Green Star schemes.